 The resigning members can be re-elected.

-The minutes are signed by the chairman or by one of the vice-chairmen and the secretary-general.
+The minutes are signed by the chairman or one of the vice-chairmen and by the secretary-general.

 The board of directors is obliged to submit annually the accounts of the previous financial year as well as the budgetary previsions for the next financial year to the approval of the general assembly.

 The board of directors keeps a name list of the membership at its registered office.

 Article 8 – The members of the board of directors and the accountants should not be remunerated for the functions that have been entrusted to them.

 Article 9 – The board of directors is allowed to appoint paid officers of the daily management and the secretary’s office; those not being members can be invited to attend the meetings of the general assembly with a consultative voice and also the meetings of the board of directors, only with a consultative voice.

 The amount of the membership fees is determined annually by the board of directors.

 The maximum membership fee amounts to two hundred fifty Euros or its equivalent.